 Q3) Why are security teams essential for businesses today?

 Here's where you can show the interviewer that you understand the history of security in the enterprise.
-Explain that the perimeter-based "protecting the moat" style of security has become a thing of the past, replaced by mobile security and, over the past year, securing work-from-home employees.
+Explain that the perimeter-based "protecting the moat" style of security has become a thing of the past, replaced by mobile security and securing work-from-home employees.
 It would help to show that you are aware of some of the major hacks, like the ILOVEYOU and Melissa viruses from 20 years ago.
 You should also know about the waves of data breaches in the past decade that started with the major hacks at Target, Home Depot and JPMorgan -- and you need to show the interviewer that you understand the business implications of these security incidents.